Sarah Townsend1

 M, b. circa 1725, d.
 1784

-Thomas Kelly was born circa 1725 at Accomack, Virginia, British Colonial America.
-He was the son of Dennis Kelly and Esther Townsend.
+Thomas Kelly was the son of Dennis Kelly and Esther Townsend.
 He married Tabitha Tatham circa 1748 at Accomack, Virginia, British Colonial America.
 He died in 1784 at Accomack, Virginia, United States.